-For more information and applications, please consult with Ida Chan, the College's veterans affairs liaison and associate bursar, at 1.866.6VAUGHN, ext.
+For more information visit www.va.gov for information on the application process, or contact Ida Chan, the College's veteran's affairs liaison and associate bursar, at 1.866.6VAUGHN, ext.
 124. Her email address is ida.chan@vaughn.edu.